chicio/chicio.github.io/_posts/2019-01-03-swift-package-manager-linux-macos-create-library-executable.md

 sudo apt-get install clang libicu-dev
 ```

-Then I extracted from the archive previously downloaded the Swift release folder and I added to my shell enviroment variable `PATH` the path to /usr/bin folder contained inside the this release folder.
+Then I extracted from the archive previously downloaded the Swift release folder and I added to my shell environment variable `PATH` the path to /usr/bin folder contained inside the this release folder.

 ```shell
 tar xzf swift-<VERSION>-<PLATFORM>.tar.gz